 This specification defines a transport protocol for use in the IP multimedia (IM) Core Network (CN) subsystem based on Diameter.

+1.2.2.2.212 TS 29.230

+Diameter applications; 3GPP specific codes and identifiers

+This document lists the 3GPP specific Diameter protocol codes, including the AVP codes and Experimental result codes.
+This document lists also the application identifiers assigned to 3GPP specific Diameter applications by IANA and the Diameter command code range which is assigned to 3GPP by IANA.

-1.2.2.2.153 TS 29.231
+1.2.2.2.213 TS 29.231

 Application of SIP-I Protocols to Circuit Switched (CS) core network architecture; Stage 3